Table of Contents[Hide][Show]

 Personal items include a purse, briefcase, laptop, backpack, shopping bag, or a similar-sized item.

 The following items may be brought onboard without counting toward your carry-on limit.

 - A bag with items bought in the duty-free area

 - Rest items such as travel pillows and blankets

 - Electronics such as cameras, computers, headphones, e-books, etc..

 - Medical Devices

-- Medications requiring a cold chain.
+- Medications require a cold chain.
 They must be carried in an appropriate container and remain under your responsibility for the entire flight.